arpit-515/maze-generator-solver/README.md

-## A MAZE GENERATOR AND SOLVER DEVELOPED IN PYTHON
+## A MAZE GENERATOR AND SOLVER DEVELOPED IN PYTHON BY ANISH AND ARPIT

 This project generates maze using Recursive backtracking algorithm and displays the maze using opencv-python library While solving this project uses breadth first search algorithm that finds shortest path between start point and end point